 The interacting parts of the brain that cause OCD become locked.
 Subsequently, sensible reasoning gets confused.
 What follows are attempts to correct the obsessional problem with a corresponding compulsive behaviour (emotional response).

-In part 2 discover how OCD can be corrected on a bio-behavioural level.
+If you like part 1 please share below before going to part 2 to discover how OCD can be corrected on a bio-behavioural level – thank you.

 Photo Credits: pixaby.com

 Brainlock by Jeffrey M. Schwartz, M.D. with Beverley Beyette covers a cognitive bio-behavioural approach that can help you free yourself from obsessive-compulsive disorder.